 Lorenzo Ward begins his seventh season with the Gamecocks.
 After three years of being in charge of the Carolina defense, he will share defensive coordinator duties with Jon Hoke in 2015, with his focus on the running game.
 Ward was originally named defensive coordinator on January 12, 2009, working under Assistant Head Coach-Defense Ellis Johnson.
 He coached the cornerbacks in 2011 after being responsible for the corners and free safeties in each of the previous two seasons.

 Despite losing all of his linebackers to graduation, the 2013 Carolina defense ranked second in the SEC and 12th in the nation in scoring defense (20.3 ppg) and fifth in the SEC and 19th in the country in total defense (350.0 ypg).
 The squad held 11 of its 13 opponents to below their season scoring average while intercepting 18 passes.
 Defensive tackle Kelcy Quarles and defensive end Jadeveon Clowney both earned first-team All-SEC accolades.
 In addition, Quarles and Clowney each earned a first-team spot on an All-American team, becoming just the second Carolina teammates to earn All-America distinction in the same season.

 In 2012, the Gamecocks were ranked in the top-25 nationally in all four statistical categories -- 11th in total defense and 13th in scoring defense, 17th in rushing defense and 21st in passing defense.
 The unit was led by All-American defensive end, Jadeveon Clowney, the Hendricks Award winner, who had a school-record 13 of the team's school-record 43 sacks, the nation's fifth-highest total.

-Ward helped guide a defensive unit that finished the 2011 season with the nation's third-best rated defense, one that surrendered just 268 yards per contest.
+Ward helped guide a defensive unit that finished the 2011 season with the nation's third-highest rated defense, one that surrendered just 268 yards per contest.
 Carolina boasted the nation's second-best pass defense and ranked 11th in the country allowing just 18.4 points per game.
 In addition, Carolina forced 32 turnovers.
-In his debut as the man in charge of the defense, he limited Nebraska to 13 points and 253 yards of offense, and shut them out over the final three quarters while allowing just 64 yards in the second half of the 2012 Capital One Bowl game.
+In his debut as the man in charge of the defense, he limited Nebraska to 13 points and 253 yards in the 2012 Capital One Bowl game, and shut them out over the final three quarters while allowing just 64 yards in the second half.